broadinstitute/gnomad_methods/CONTRIBUTING.md

   git log $LAST_RELEASE_TAG..
   ```

+  Especially if there are many changes in the release, organize the changelog by type.

+  See https://keepachangelog.com/en/1.0.0/#how for more information.

 - Update version in setup.py, replace "unreleased" heading in changelog with the version number, and commit.
   Push changes to the master branch on GitHub or submit a pull request.
   The new version number should be based on changes since the last release.